 Merrill is a somewhat small city located in the state of Wisconsin.
 With a population of 9,233 people and six constituent neighborhoods, Merrill is the 88th largest community in Wisconsin.

 The people who call Merrill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Merrill residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Merrill include Polish, Norwegian, Irish, and English.
+Important ancestries of people in Merrill include Polish, Norwegian, Irish, and Swedish.

 The most common language spoken in Merrill is English.
 Other important languages spoken here include Spanish and German.